linux4sam/egt/docs/src/animation.md

 Of course, the interesting question is how is that value computed over a specified timeframe?
 The most straightforward answer is just linearly as shown.
-The min value is at the starting time and the max value is at ending time, and every value in between is evenly spread out.
+The min value is at the starting time and the max value is at the ending time, and every value in between is evenly spread out.
 However, more complex versions of this are necessary to add some life and diversity to animations, which leads to the idea of @b easing @b functions.
 Easing functions define what that value